CS222-UIUC/fa25-team011/README.md

 - **Taniya Agarwal — Backend:** Spotify auth/session flow and data analysis routes that combine OpenAI prompts with user listening history.

 ## Technical Architecture
-- **User input pipeline** – The upload form accepts drag-and-dropped images, creates previews, and falls back gracefully when HEIC conversion is unsupported.
-The file is sent to `/api/extract-tags` for processing via client helpers.
+- **User input pipeline** – Drag-and-drop uploads (including HEIC detection and browser-side conversion where possible) create previews, then send the file to `/api/extract-tags` for AI processing.
+- **Vision + mood extraction** – `/api/extract-tags` calls Hugging Face for image classification, captioning, and a small LLM pass to infer dominant colors and mood.
+Partial results are returned even when a model is loading.
-- **Spotify session + data ingestion** – Users authenticate with Spotify through NextAuth; authorized requests to `/api/spotify/recently-played` and `/api/spotify/top-artists` proxy the Spotify Web API using the stored access token and return normalized track/artist data for downstream prompts.
+- **Spotify session + data ingestion** – Users authenticate with Spotify via NextAuth; authenticated requests to `/api/spotify/recently-played` and `/api/spotify/top-artists` proxy the Spotify Web API to surface listening context.
-- **LLM orchestration** – The `/api/spotify/analyze` route combines extracted image features and Spotify listening history, crafts a structured prompt, and calls Grok to generate music recommendations aligned to the photo’s mood.
+- **LLM orchestration** – The `/api/generate-recommendations` route blends extracted image objects with Spotify history and (optionally) a user instruction, then calls Groq (Llama 3.1) to produce a 10-song list labeled with an overall mood line.
-- **Presentation layer** – The chat panel renders the generated suggestions, album art, and optional preview audio clips, while retaining the latest recommendation payload for the conversation view.
+- **Presentation layer** – The chat panel displays the Groq mood summary and song list while retaining the extracted objects for follow-up prompts; the header shows Connect/Sign Out controls tied to the NextAuth session.

 ## Features
 - **Image uploads with HEIC support** – Drag-and-drop or select images (including Safari HEIC files) with automatic preview generation and conversion when possible.\